ouspg/trytls/README.md

  * vulnerability researchers, and
  * software end-users, who are interested about the security of the implementation.

 We invite people to contribute.
+Right now we are working hard to make it as simple as possible for you, see our work-in-progress [HOWTO](doc/contributing-howto.md).

 ---